Does CBD Work For Cramps?

 CBD may be an alternative pain and inflammation reliever for cramps because of its natural analgesic, anti-inflammatory, and anti-spasticity properties(7).
 It also displayed little to no side effects when administered to humans(8).

 Cannabidiol or CBD is one of the cannabinoids present in the cannabis plant.
 It is the non-psychoactive compound abundant in the hemp plants.
 CBD oil is extracted from the said plant and mixed with carrier oils, like coconut or grapeseed oil.

-Cramps can happen to the abdominal wall, arms, hands, and feet.
+Cramps can happen to the abdominal wall, arms, legs, hands, back, and feet.
 They may also occur due to injuries or strenuous activities.

 Women are also prone to menstrual cramps or contractions of the uterus.
 Menstrual cramping is a common premenstrual symptom for women.
 It is characterized by severe discomfort and throbbing pain in the lower abdomen before or during their menstrual period.